-LTP/S C
+LTP/SC 3003

-- To introduce the principles of loads and distribution. - To enable understanding of the basic concepts of shear force and bending moment acting on beams subjected to various loading conditions through exercises. - To give knowledge about how to determine stresses in beams and strength of sections. - To give knowledge about how to calculate deflection of beams using different methods and to explain theory and analysis of columns. - To give understanding of the concept of statically indeterminate structures and their analysis.
+- To introduce the principles of loads and distribution. - To enable understanding of the basic concepts of shear force and bending moment under • different load conditions and determination of bending and shearing stress acting on beam sections. - To give knowledge about how to calculate slope and deflection of beams using different methods. - To explain theory and analysis of columns subjected to axial and eccentric loading.
+To give • understanding of the concept of statically indeterminate structures and their analysis.